idiap/clapper/doc/click.rst

 :py:class:`click.Command` in which declared CLI options may be either passed via the command-line, or loaded from a :ref:`clapper.config`.
-It works by reading the Python configuration file and filling up option values pretty much as :py:mod:`click` would do, with one exception: CLI options can now be of any Pythonic type.
+It works by reading the Python configuration file and filling up option values pretty much as click_ would do, with one exception: CLI options can now be of any Pythonic type.

 To implement this, a CLI implemented via :py:class:`clapper.click.ConfigCommand`